Woolverine94/biniou/README.md

 ### Windows 10 / Windows 11

-Windows installation has a lot more prerequisites than linux one, and requires following softwares (that will be installed automatically during the install process) :
+Windows installation has more prerequisites than linux one, and requires following softwares (that will be installed automatically during the install process) :
   - Git
   - Python
   - OpenSSL